Edmonton Expo Centre: History and use

 In February 2016, as part of the "Northlands Vision 2020" proposal, it was revealed that Northlands hoped to upgrade the existing arena to a more modern standard 5,000-seat indoor arena to the Expo Centre for concerts and sporting events.
 However, the 2016 opening of the new downtown arena Rogers Place, which replaced Northlands' Rexall Place as the home of Edmonton Oilers games and other major events, caused the organization to incur an increasing amount of debt due to lost event revenue.

 In July 2017, it was reported that Northlands had been in private discussions with the city about its future.
 The organization intended to divest itself of Rexall Place, Northlands Park, and the Edmonton Expo Centre in order to focus on promoting agricultural innovation.
 On August 29, 2017, the city of Edmonton announced that it would take ownership of the Edmonton Expo Centre and forgive $42 million in debt.
 The venue's operations were merged with those of the downtown Shaw Conference Centre under the Edmonton Economic Development Corporation in 2018.
 The Northlands Coliseum was similarly taken over by the city on the same day, although it also ceased operations.

 In June 2018, it was announced that the Edmonton Stingers of the newly established Canadian Elite Basketball League would play their home games at the Expo Centre.

+In 2022, the facility began its $98 million rehabilitation project which includes updates to the building envelope, roof replacement, mechanical and electrical upgrades, and installation of the largest rooftop solar array in Canada.
+It is expected to be completed in 2025.

+The Expo Centre hosted TNA's Victory Road on September 26, 2025, as well as a taping of TNA Impact! on the following day.